 - Those Two Guys: Why spend Christmas, vacations or Valentine's Day with your girlfriend or the fairer members of the cast when you can hang out with the fellas?

-- Took a Level in Badass: They transform from a bunch of ordinary teenagers (some who are celebrities) with deep-seated issues to an effective fighting team with supernatural powers, that not only solves a murder case, catches the killer, but also take on a god-like being (and win).
+- Took a Level in Badass: They transform from a bunch of ordinary teenagers (some of whom are celebrities) with deep-seated psychological issues to an effective fighting team with supernatural powers, that not only solves a murder case, catches the killer, but also take on a god-like being (and win).
 Also, when their Personas evolve.

 - True Companions